A women’s network aspires to boost morale whilst concentrating on improving employee experience and confidence within the workplace.

 This network will provide an open forum for our colleagues to share their experience of the workplace in a supportive and safe environment.
 The network will provide a ‘listening ear’ for our colleagues as well as seeking their views to help shape our inclusion agenda and enable us to focus our efforts on actions that will make the biggest and most positive difference.

-When is the next Women's Staff Network?
+When is the next Women's Staff Network session?

 Ann James, Chief Executive, University Hospitals Plymouth NHS Trust.